Chasing Dreams, Year 3: What I was doing exactly a year ago

 It sucks, being thought of as successful in what I’m doing, but really, I feel so far behind.
 I’m too attached to my comfort zone, and it’s sad, because I know that I could do so much more.

 Lately, I would try to absorb as much words of wisdom and inspiration from random strangers, thinking that I need all the courage-booster I could get for when it’s time for me to take the leap.
 But often, instead of being inspired to be better and to do something about this wealth of knowledge I’m exposed to everyday, I feel frustrated instead.
 Why can’t I just do it?
 What am I waiting for?
 What am I still doing here?
-Why can’t I, like her, just take the leap into the unknown?
+Why can’t I just take the leap into the unknown?
 Why why why?

 Questions, questions.
 I have lots of them.